How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys

 \subsubsection{Rare Demographic Subpopulations}

-Finally we identified two populations with relatively low representation on Prolific---Indigenous people and transgender people---and explored (1) how effective Prolific's filters are at producing large samples of rare (and frequently understudies) subpopulations and (2) to what extent generalizable results for the overall population apply to these subpopulations.
+Finally we identified two populations with relatively low representation on Prolific---Indigenous people and transgender people---and explored (1) how effective Prolific's filters are at producing large samples of rare (and frequently understudied) subpopulations and (2) to what extent generalizable results for the overall population apply to these subpopulations.

 \paragraph{Indigenous People} Our filtered sample of Indigenous people ran for 8 days and obtained 79 responses during that time, an average of about 10 people per day.
-As context for the rate at which a survey can expect responses on Prolific, at the time that we launched this filtered sample, Prolific reported that there were 294 Indigenous respondents who had been active in the past 90 days.
+For context, at the time that we launched this filtered sample, Prolific reported that there were 294 Indigenous respondents who had been active in the past 90 days.

-Comparing the distributions of responses of these 79 respondents to our full Prolific Representative sample, we find that variations are relatively small, with Indigenous people on Prolific being generally somewhat similar to other people completing surveys on Prolific.
-Comparable to the difference between our Prolific Representative sample and Pew on the most representative question categories, mean TVDs comparing Indigenous respondents and the general Prolific population were under 0.1 for all question categories.
+Comparing the distributions of responses of these 79 respondents to our full Prolific representative sample, we found that variations were relatively small, with Indigenous people on Prolific being generally somewhat similar to other people completing surveys on Prolific.
+Comparable to the difference between our Prolific representative sample and Pew on the most representative question categories, mean TVDs comparing Indigenous respondents and the general Prolific population were under $.10$ for all question categories.